A. Peter preaches to the Jewish leaders.

 c.
 They realized that they had been with Jesus: This means that the bold exclusivism of Acts 4:12 was coupled with a radiant love characteristic of Jesus.
 If we will preach no other name we should also make it evident that we have been with Jesus.

 i.
-Sadly, when Christians because strong and powerful, and when Christianity became an institution – then too often Christians were the ones arresting people and telling them to be quiet, threatening them with violence and sometimes carrying it out against them.
+Sadly, when Christians became strong and powerful, and when Christianity became an institution, too often Christians were those who arrested people and told them to be quiet, threatening them with violence and sometimes carrying it out against them.
 That is not evidence that one has been with Jesus.

 ii.
 People should go to Jesus directly, but often they won’t.
 The only Jesus they will see is what shines through us.
 We must work to make the fact that we have been with Jesus as obvious in our lives as it was in theirs.

 2. (14) What they saw in the man who was healed.

 And seeing the man who had been healed standing with them, they could say nothing against it.